EndPointCorp/end-point-blog/2017/01/18/using-awk-to-beautify-grep-searches.html.md

 - [ripgrep](https://github.com/BurntSushi/ripgrep)
 - [the_silver_searcher](https://github.com/ggreer/the_silver_searcher)

 These are certainly very nice.
-As the goal of this post is to build something out of the tooling found in any minimal Unix-like installation — they won’t work though.
+As the goal of this post is to build something out of the tooling found in any minimal Unix-like installation—​they won’t work though.
 They either need to be compiled or require Perl to be installed which isn’t everywhere (e. g.
-FreeBSD on default — though obviously available via the ports).
+FreeBSD on default—​though obviously available via the ports).

 ### What I really need from the tool